Period Poverty Project

 The Rotary Club of Derby have been working alongside a charity called Village by Village in Ghana.
 During the Club's Centenary Year we supported a Girl Empowerment programme which was a huge success.

-This year our fundraising efforts have supported two projects in Ghana, firstly a donation of classroom equipment for a school in Abenta, Ghana (£2000 donation including match funding from a District Grant).
+Our fundraising efforts have supported two projects in Ghana, firstly a donation of classroom equipment for a school in Abenta, Ghana (£2000 donation including match funding from a District Grant).

 We were then able to support a school in Abo Abo in Ghana to have safe drinking water.
 Our partners, Village by Village had provided new handwashing facilities for the school through their Clean Hands Save Lives programme which saw the introduction of water tanks to collect rainwater that children could use to wash their hands at school, water was collected into large water butts